 Speaking Engagements: Our experts are available to speak to leadership teams, faculty development groups, or at special events, such as institutional or system-level meetings, hosted webinars, conference keynotes, and more.
 For a list of recent presentations, see the Speaking Engagements page.
 If you are interested in arranging a speaking engagement with one or more of our team members, please complete a Contact request to start our conversation.

 Consulting Services: We’re also available for instructional design consultation with individuals or teams working on HyFlex program design, implementation, evaluation, and research.
-If you are interested in discussing a consultation with one or more of our ID-focused team members, please complete a Contact request to start our conversation.
+If you are interested in discussing a consultation with one or more of our ID-focused team members, please complete a Contact request to start our conversation.is

 Mailing List: We provide an email list for those wishing to send messages to others in the HyFlex Learning Community who have signed up for the list.
 This is a useful tool for us to use to share current news and ask/answer questions in a less formal manner than the discussion forums and blog comments.
 To subscribe to the list, visit Join our listserv mailing list! to enter your name and email address.